jrmeyerhofer/LITA2017/Lesson_1/README.md

 Debug - just show, place a stop point - see information available.
 Screen print View execution transcript

-Talk about Publish,

-Resources menu: beyond scope of this session but just know about the advanced Google Services where you can and have to turn on other Google servieces to interface with them.

 Somethings in first few lessons are just neat and I think if you know about them, you might be able to use them at your job.